• Skip to primary navigation

 To build a Sound Operated Music Bell Circuit follow the below mentioned steps for connection:

-• First collect all parts shown in the circuit diagram.
+• First, collect all parts shown in the circuit diagram.

-• Start with the circuit layout of sound operated music bell.
+• Start, with the circuit layout of sound operated music bell.

-• Now add the melody IC UM66 into the circuit.
+• Now, add the melody IC UM66 into the circuit.

-• Connect pin 3 of the 555 IC to a 1N4001 diode then connect that to pin 2 of UM66.
+• After that, connect pin 3 of the 555 IC to a 1N4001 diode then connect that to pin 2 of UM66.

-• Next connect the transistor 2N2222.
+• Next, connect the transistor 2N2222.

-• Now connect the 4 ohm speaker to transistors collector and emitter and through this speaker will play the sound.
+• Now, connect the 4 ohm speaker to transistors collector and emitter and through this speaker will play the sound.

 Conclusion

-Putting a sound operated music bell circuit at home or work place is fun and creative way to bring music around us.
+To conclude, installing a Sound Operated Music Bell Circuit at home or work place is fun and creative way to bring music around us.

-When it hear the sound the circuit uses microphone to start and play music.
+Moreover, it hear the sound the circuit uses microphone to start and play music.

-If anyone is having any question or want to know more about this circuit feel free to ask in the comments below
+Finally, if anyone is having any question or want to know more about this circuit feel free to ask in the comments below and enjoy learning and have fun exploring more about sound operated music bells!

 About Admin-Lavi